 Pareto charts have some limitations that’s why we need to choose any QC tool carefully before start implementing.
 Let see what are the major limitations;

 - It is just a thumb rule and not fixed all the time.
 As I said earlier, it can be 70:30, 90:10, or even 99:1.

 - Data should be segregated before going to start implementing the Pareto rule.

 - It needs telly sheets to categorize data, and hence extra time and cost are required.

 - We can get the root cause but not the solution.

 - As it will give the major causes on a specific period of time, and hence you may eliminate any other major cause that may hamper shortly.

 Histogram Vs. Pareto Charts

 Remember a Pareto is a type of histogram.
 There is no need to prioritize category in a histogram, and you will not find any cumulative curve.
 Here, you just draw as per data and then analyze the peaks and find the problem.
 A histogram is just a frequency distribution on each bar with time.

 No doubt, Pareto chart analysis is a time-saving tool in Quality Management.
 As we have seen through the Pareto chart example that careful analysis can save tons of your time.
 This is the best tool when you are running out of time.
-Being a project manager, you can use this tool to perform delay analysis on your project to make quick decisions.
+Being a project manager, you can use this tool to perform delay analysis on your project to make quick decisions on project.